-The Exchange believes ranking orders subject to Display-Price Sliding at the midpoint of the NBBO where such orders are not executable at the Locking Price is also consistent with the Act in that it would enable the Exchange to provide consistent appropriate to cancel an order subject to the single Display-Price Sliding process in the event that the NBBO widens and a contra-side order with a Non-Displayed instruction is resting on the EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.
+The Exchange also believes it is reasonable and appropriate to cancel an order subject to the single Display-Price Sliding process in Test Group Three in the event that the NBBO widens and a contra-side order with a Non-Displayed instruction is resting on the EDGA Book at the price to which the order subject to Display-Price Sliding would be adjusted.
 Due to technological limitations and the Plan's increased minimum quoting increments, the Exchange is unable to safely re-program its System to re-price such orders to the original locking price in such circumstances.
 The Exchange also anticipates that the scenario under which it proposes to cancel the Display-Price Sliding order will be infrequent in Tick Pilot Securities.
 Users who prefer an execution in such a scenario may elect to use the multiple Display-Price Sliding process.
 Therefore, the Exchange believes it is consistent with the Act to set forth this scenario in its rules so that Users will understand how the System operates and how their orders would be handled in this discrete scenario.